DavidKosf/GraderPlus/README.md

 #### mg_varExists
 *Only for script based solutions*
-This function checks if variables have been declared by the solution, thus preventing errors in testing.
-A string array of missing ones is given.
+This function checks if variables have been declared in the solution code.
+As a first step, this prevents errors in testing code due to not declared variables.
+It returns a boolean flag if the check has pass and in case of pass=false it missing contains a list of the variable names that are not declared.

 ```matlab
 [pass, missing] = mg_varExists("alpha", "bravo", "charlie");